davisjoseph6/holbertonschool-machine_learning/deployment.md

 ### 1. Create a Virtual Environment

 Set up a dedicated virtual environment for the project.
-This is an **optional** step in case you are not on 'Ubuntu 22.04' ("Jammy Jellyfish") environment with 'Python3.10' version:
+This is an **optional** step in case you are not on `Ubuntu 22.04` ("Jammy Jellyfish") environment with `Python3.10` version:

 ```bash
 # Install Python 3.10 and the virtual environment package if not already installed